wvteijlingen/Spine/README.md

 The `Spine.reload` method works similarly, except that it always reloads a resource.
 This can be used to make sure a resource contains the latest data from the server.

 ### Pagination
+You can fetch next and previous pages of collections by using: `Spine.loadNextPageOfCollection` and `Spine.loadPreviousPageOfCollection`.

 JSON:API is agnostic about pagination strategies.
 Because of this, Spine by default only supports two pagination strategies:
 - Page based pagination using the `page[number]` and `page[size]` parameters
 - Offset based pagination using the `page[offset]` and `page[limit]` parameters